Cherry Blossoms and Airplanes: The Best Places to Visit in Narita

 Jokenji Temple is an ancient and prestigious temple of the Soto sect that was founded in 1490.

-Within the shrine grounds is a statue of a guardian dog known as the "Kappa Komainu" (guardian dog) with a circular depression on its head that looks like a kappa's plate when water collects there.
+Within the shrine grounds, there is a guardian dog known as the "Kappa Komainu" because it has a circular depression on its head that looks like a kappa's plate when water collects in it.

-It is said that long ago, when the temple caught fire, the kappa helped put out the fire, and that is why it came to be worshiped here.
+Legend has it that long ago, when a fire broke out at the temple, a kappa helped put out the fire, and that's why it came to be worshiped.

-Behind this temple is the Kappa Pool.
-From the side of the main hall, head to the Kappa Pool behind the temple.
+Kappa Pool flows behind the temple.
+From the side of the main hall, head to the pool behind the temple.

 Access: Approximately 5.3 km from JR Tono Station / 11 minutes by car